 Gary Da Costa's Home Page

-My current position is that of Professor of Astronomy at the Research School of Astronomy and Astrophysics at the The Australian National University.
+My current position is that of Emeritus Professor of Astronomy at the Research School of Astronomy and Astrophysics at the Australian National University.

-My research interests include the stellar populations of dwarf galaxies, the origin of abundance anomalies in globular cluster stars, and the star clusters of the Magellanic Clouds.
-I am currently looking forward to the research opportunities that the ANU's new SkyMapper telescope will provide when science operations start late in 2009.
+My research interests include the stellar populations of dwarf galaxies, the origin of abundance anomalies in globular cluster stars, the Magellanic Clouds, and the formation of the halo of the Milky Way.
+I am the convenor of the research group that is using photometry from the ANU SkyMapper telescope to search for extremely metal-poor stars in the halo of the Milky Way galaxy.

 Contact Details: